-In almost all child care settings, the age of three becomes a magical number for many children – moving to a new room, the beginning of a more academic-focused curriculum, and greater independence.
+In almost all childcare settings, the age of three becomes a magical number for many children – moving to a new room, beginning a more academic-focused curriculum, and greater independence.
 Yet before all that can happen, a child must master potty training!

-By observing the child’s interests and behaviors, parents and teachers can see indicators that a child is ready for toilet training and work together to encourage this interest.
+By observing the child’s interests and behaviors, parents and teachers can see indicators that a child is ready to learn to use the toilet and work together to encourage this interest.
 For example, in Birth to Three classrooms, Glen teachers are looking for a child who wakes up from their nap dry, is interested in the toileting process, and can manage their clothing independently: push down their pants and pull them back up.
-By around 2-2 ½ or so, most children are physically capable of managing the toileting process, so when their attention and interest peak, it is time to start.
+By around 2-2 ½ years or so, most children are physically capable of managing the toileting process, so when their attention and interest peak, it is time to start.

-When ready, it does take time and patience for both parents and teachers to accomplish this milestone.
-It takes a commitment of time, staying home, controlling liquid intake, and consistency with developing a toileting schedule (beginning, in underwear—not pull-ups—every 30 minutes).
+When ready, parents and teachers need time and patience to accomplish this milestone.
+It takes a commitment of time, staying home, controlling liquid intake, and consistently developing a toileting schedule (beginning, in underwear—not pull-ups—every 30 minutes).

-“Accidents”, or soiling in the underwear, are to be expected for days and even weeks and are no reason to get upset.
-Children are developing body awareness and language to recognize the physical feeling for toileting and the ability to verbalize it promptly.
+“Accidents,” or soiling in the underwear, are to be expected and are no reason to get upset.
+Children are developing body awareness and language to recognize the physical feeling of toileting and the ability to verbalize it promptly.
 Instead of getting upset with the child or referring to the mishap as an “accident,” Glen faculty focus on helping children describe the feeling they experience (wet, cold, uncomfortable in their underwear) due to not using the toilet.

 Natural consequences are a focus of Montessori.
 For example, when a child spills a drink, they clean it up.
 Likewise, when a child does not make it to the toilet in time, they change their wet clothes into dry ones, put their soiled underwear and clothing into the laundry, and clean up anything left in the bathroom (all under the careful supervision of an adult of course!).
-This activity, while time-consuming, helps the child make the connection between the need for toileting and the consequences of not using the toilet.
+While time-consuming, this activity helps the child connect the need for toileting and the consequences of not using the toilet.